 Generally, reasons for having a CFI must be stated in the motion for appointment as more than just the parents disagreeing about parenting time.
 If there are issues of domestic violence, substance abuse, mental illness, child abuse, medical problems, complex educational needs, etc., a court will be more likely to appoint such an expert.
 In cases of the plain dispute regarding visitation, or decision-making, your attorney will know how to word the request for the CFI such that the court is more apt to appoint one.
 Another major reason a CFI may be needed (and appointed) is to make sure that a child’s wishes and concerns related to parenting time are heard.
 The statements of a child are normally “hearsay” and are not going to be heard by the judge unless presented through an expert such as a CFI.

 Currently, most Judicial Districts maintain lists of the pool of potential CFI’s parties might choose from in that specific judicial district.
 Given the capping of fees that a CFI can now charge, to be discussed below, the general pool of CFI’s has become smaller and smaller, and is comprised of more attorneys than mental health professionals.

 Selecting the right child custody expert can make all the difference when it comes time to litigate, or settle, the child custody aspects of your case.
 Courts are generally going to be extremely likely to follow the recommendations of the CFI’s report, absent some sort of malfeasance.
-Child custody attorneys know this, which often times prompts settlement prior to trial.
-If you are facing a custody or visitation battle you should consult with your attorney about the potential need for a CFI in your case.
+Denver child custody attorneys know this, which oftentimes prompts settlement prior to trial.
+If you are facing a custody or visitation battle you should consult with your lawyer about the potential need for a CFI in your case.